Last Updated: August 27, 2022

 In large metro areas, highways may be almost essential for moving around the city effectively, and the ideal of a bikeable community may be elusive.

-Urban sprawl may be so severe that biking to work isn't a feasible option, even if the frequent problems of lack of safe bicycle facilities and no shower at work have been overcome to some extent.
+Urban sprawl may be so severe that biking to work isn't a feasible option, even if the frequent problems of lack of safe bicycle facilities and no shower at work are being addressed at many workplaces.

 Another factor about exercise is that with longer commutes to the workplace, there's simply less time for exercise.
-And certainly weekend recreational trips might well include a long walk or cycling trip, but that's impractical if the only way to access the new Super Duper Museum is by highway.
+Although the Covid-19 pandemic spurred plenty of working from home and working anywhere, our observation is that sedentary people continued to be sedentary.
+And certainly their weekend recreational trips might well include a long walk or cycling trip, but it is impractical to bike or walk as transportation if the only safe way to access the new Super Duper Museum is by highway.

 So while we all can find ways around our barriers to exercise, research definitely shows that the more convenient the exercise regimen, the more likely it is to be followed.
-So urban sprawl and public health concerns are linked to the extent that fitness and obesity are part of the national interest in good health and the health care delivery system.
+So urban sprawl and public health concerns are linked to the extent that fitness and obesity are part of the national interest in good health and the economic viability of the health care delivery system.

 2. Urban sprawl and public health are related because the hectic lifestyle of driving everywhere promotes drive-through fast food usage.

 The whole road-oriented and driving-centered culture makes the fast food drive-through lane seem to be the most natural convenience in the world.

 While healthy choices can be located at most fast food joints with some poking around, it's tough to make that healthy decision when (a) the odor of what you want but shouldn't have is wafting not so gently on the breeze, and (b) you plan to eat while you're driving, which pretty well rules out a salad.
 So you ask yourself why not have fries instead.
 You rationalize that they will be easier to eat while driving.